georgewallace/elasticsearch/docs/reference/ingestion-tools/search-connectors/es-connectors-mysql.md

     }
     ```

+%  TEST[skip:TODO]

-* **Upgrading to 8.8 does not migrate MySQL sync rules.**
++ * **Upgrading to 8.8 does not migrate MySQL sync rules.**

-    After upgrading, you must re-create your sync rules.
++ After upgrading, you must re-create your sync rules.

-See [Known issues](/release-notes/known-issues.md) for any issues affecting all connectors.
+See [Known issues](es-connectors-known-issues.md) for any issues affecting all connectors.

 ### Documents and syncs [es-connectors-mysql-client-syncs]

 The following describes the default syncing behavior for this connector.
-Use [sync rules](/reference/ingestion-tools/search-connectors/es-sync-rules.md) and [ingest pipelines](docs-content://solutions/search/ingest-for-search.md) to customize syncing for specific indices.
+Use [sync rules](es-sync-rules.md) and [ingest pipelines](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest-pipeline-search.html) to customize syncing for specific indices.

 All records in the MySQL database included in your connector configuration are extracted and transformed into documents in your Elasticsearch index.

 * For each row in your MySQL database table, the connector creates one **Elasticsearch document**.
 * For each column, the connector transforms the column into an **Elasticsearch field**.
-* Elasticsearch [dynamically maps^](docs-content://manage-data/data-store/mapping/dynamic-mapping.md) MySQL data types to **Elasticsearch data types**.
+* Elasticsearch [dynamically maps^](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-mapping.html) MySQL data types to **Elasticsearch data types**.
 * Tables with no primary key defined are skipped.
 * Field values that represent other records are replaced with the primary key for that record (composite primary keys are joined with `_`).